https://hgic.clemson.edu/

 Country of Origin Labeling (COOL)

-Country of Origin Labeling (COOL) is now required for many foods found in your local grocery store.
+Country of Origin Labeling (COOL) is required for many foods found in your local grocery store.
 COOL gives consumers information about the origin of their foods.
-Food operations such as restaurants, cafeterias, food stands, butcher shops and fish markets do not have to label their foods.
-Grocery stores that sell less than $230,000 a year also do not need to provide this labeling.
+Food operations such as restaurants, cafeterias, food stands, butcher shops, and fish markets do not have to label their foods.
+Grocery stores that purchase less than $230,000 a year in fresh or frozen produce in a

-• Ground beef, pork, lamb, goat and chicken
+• Ground lamb, goat, and chicken

 • Wild and farm-raised fish and shellfish